A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: The universal family: normal forms, moduli, global monodromy

-\begin{rmk} 1.
-The standard holomorphic 2-form $\omega_F$ on $F$ given by the residue of $x_0 \Omega_3/F$ is not fixed under the double plane involution $x_3\mapsto -x_3$ in cases (a) and (d).
+\begin{remark}1.
+The standard holomorphic 2-form $\omega_F$ on $F$ given by the residue of $x_0 \Omega_3/F$ is not fixed under the double plane involution $x_3\mapsto -x_3$ for types 1 and 4.
 One can view $\cM_{a,b}$ as the moduli space for the pair $(F,\omega_F)$.
 Alternatively, we could put a non-zero coefficient in front of $x_3^2$ and replace $T$ by a larger group acting also on this coefficient.
 However then the isotropy group at a generic double cover would always contain the double cover involution preventing the existence of a universal family over a Zariski-open subset of $U_{1,2,a,b}$. \\ 2.
 The above normal forms only generically give quasi-smooth hypersurfaces. \\ 3.
 As for ordinary projective spaces, the universal family of quasi-smooth hypersurfaces of given degree is flat over the base.
 This is because resolving the singularities of weighted projective space also resolves the singularities of the hypersurfaces.
-The resolved universal family being flat, also the universal family itself is flat. \end{rmk}
+The resolved universal family being flat, also the universal family itself is flat. \end{remark}